Amritsar is not a place, it is a feeling!

 If you are here, do not miss out on the langar and ‘prasad’ which is of utmost importance.
 Also, if you visit the Golden temple during its prominent festival which is Vaisakhi (second week of April), it will a sight to withhold 🙂

-This pilgrimage site will bring you at peace eventually.
+This pilgrimage site will bring you to peace eventually.
 If you are looking for some similar places like this, do read a list of other 7 pilgrimage sites in India.

 This fort is located right in the centre of Amritsar that shows the history of the museum in the form of live music and light show.
 The light during the night makes the fort a sight to see.
 You should not miss the light and sound show here.
 There are two shoes that happen, one in Punjabi language and the other one in English.
 It happens late in the evening after 7 PM and the timings to enter the fort is from 10 AM to 10 PM.